openworm/owmeta-core/notes.md

 ========================
 We would like to have the ability to reuse the repository index across downloads.
 The question is how to do that.
-One way is to re-use a loader across for a given URL or accessor config.
-To some extent, this violates expectations about a given class's __call__ producing new instances, but that isn't an expectation that has any particular value for us.
+One way is to re-use a loader across instances for a given URL or accessor config.
+To some extent, this violates expectations about a given class's `__call__` producing new instances, but that isn't an expectation that has any particular value for us.
 Still, if we just reuse the same object, then we have to concern ourselves with multi-threaded programs which may try to download the same index and assign to the same field at the same time.
 This may not be a problem if we decide to just not to handle that...

 Declaring packages / module accessors